AUHoops medalists

 After rising to No. 1 overall on the leaderboard in Week 3, Tianna Hawkins never relinquished that spot.
 Hawkins finished the season with 6,836 points, becoming the inaugural Hoops Champion.

-She led the league in rebounds (166) and ranked second in points scored (357), and owns single-game records for points (43), leaderboard points (790), and field goals (19).
+She led the league in rebounds (166), ranked second in points scored (357), and owns single-game records for points (43), leaderboard points (790), and field goals (19).

 She also recorded a league-high 11 double-doubles.

 The three-time captain of the gold squad led her teams to a 7-2 record.
-She led the league in stat points (3,336) and MVP points (750), earning MVP 1 honors six times, MVP 2 honors twice and MVP 3 honors three times.
+She led the league in stat points (3,336) and MVP points (750), earning MVP 1 honors six times, MVP 2 honors twice, and MVP 3 honors three times.

 2nd Place Medalist: Natasha Cloud